iLib-js/message-accumulator/README.md

 Usage
 -----

-## Extracting source strings from your source file
+### Extracting source strings from your source file

-The MessageAccumulator class has three main methods to accumulate a string:
+The MessageAccumulator class has four main methods to accumulate a string:

 - addText() - Add new text to the current context of the string
 - push() - Start a new context, such as text within an HTML tag
 - pop() - End the current context and return to the previous one
-- getString() - Retrieve the translatable string with the contexts hidden with the "c" XML tags
+- getString() - Retrieve the translatable string in this accumulator, where the contexts are hidden with the "c" XML tags

 Step 1.
 Use your parser to generate an abstract syntax tree (AST) that represents the file.